 - Mix your melted butter, cheese and spices in a separate bowl.

 - Brush the butter mixture over tops and bottoms of potato skins.

 - Put back in the oven and bake for 8 minutes.
 Pull them out, add cheese and bacon, and bake for 2 more minutes.

 Potato Skin Toppings

-If you’re a fan of loaded baked potatoes, you can try loading up your potato skins too.
+If you’re a fan of twice baked potatoes, you can try loading up your potato skins too.
 You’re already halfway there with the cheese and bacon!
 Add some green onions or chives, and a dollop of sour cream or greek yogurt to really kick it up a notch.